SusanEnneking/IpValidator/README.md

 3. If you want to debug, create a launch file and debug.
 If not, run ```go build``` and ```go run main.go```.

 4. Use Postman to post a request to https://localhost:{your port from .env file} using the request body format mentioned earlier in this README file.

+## Run locally with Docker ##
+1. Create an environment file like env.sample and source it.
+2. Run ```docker compose up -d```

+This will run two containers.
+One is the canned geoipupdate container and expose the db file for the other container.
+My understanding is that this geoipupdate container will automatically update the db every x hours.
+I have it set to 72.